foo-dogsquared/freebies-hunt-api/src/list.md

 ## Game Development
 ### Included are some resources for you to aid (or get started) on your game development process.
 If you want to add composing music and designing assets yourself for your own game, head on over to the Music Resources and Design Tool sections to check the options. | games | #ffe74c
 - [Awesome Gamedev (by *Calinou*)](https://github.com/Calinou/awesome-gamedev) | **(I could've chose [this featured list on awesome](https://github.com/ellisonleao/magictools) but for the spirit of free culture, I decided this pick the list by Calinou, instead.)** An [awesome](https://github.com/sindresorhus/awesome) list on free and open source software and free cultures to aid you in your game developing process.
+- [Boundary Break video series by *Shesez*](https://www.youtube.com/playlist?list=PLYfhW_P-MkU7vBmWwwyqdIWNDzXfEZwnO) | A YouTube video series by Shesez where he plays video games outside of gameplay boundaries.
+If you want to see how video games set are made, this can be a good starting point.
 - [Blender](https://www.blender.org/) | A free and open source 3D modelling software.
 Despite being in the game dev't section, it could be used for things outside of game development such as 3D animations and illustrations.
 - [CS50's Introduction to Game Development](https://www.edx.org/course/cs50s-introduction-to-game-development) | **(I mean it's CS50, I totally recommend this one.)** One of CS50x's branching course.
 This time they introduce you to the game development process.
 Just like CS50, it offers you challenging problem sets to be able to get a solid grasp after lectures.
 - [Game Programming Patterns](http://gameprogrammingpatterns.com/) | **(Recommending this so much when starting out with game development.)** A free web-based book that discusses about different coding patterns that is usually found on game development.